 Our four-year PhD programme is tailored specifically for students with outstanding backgrounds in physical sciences, engineering, mathematics or computing.
 Students will be trained for productive careers in neuroscience through a combination of intensive taught coursework and laboratory rotations in the first year, during which hands-on experience with experimental data collection will be the key aspect, followed by PhD research projects in the final three years, which will enable students to apply their previously acquired quantitative, technical and scientific skills to challenging questions in neuroscience.

 We will offer training and research in three broad areas.

 The development of novel techniques (practical or analytical) plays an important role in all of these areas and many projects will combine experiments and modelling of brain activity at different levels.

 On entry each student will be paired with a Personal Mentor from the supervisor pool, who will assess the student’s individual training needs based on his/her undergraduate background and known research field(s) of interest.
 It will be the job of the Personal Mentor to design the most appropriate taught curriculum for each student (as above) and to provide a direct link to ongoing research from day one.
 Each student will also be paired with a Student Mentor from the second-year cohort of the Programme.
-(The very first cohort of the programme will be mentored by existing postgraduate students in the Institute).

 Find out how to apply.